 Can rhinoplasty improve my side profile and by how much?

-If you are unhappy with the appearance of a dorsal hump on the bridge of your nose and may also have a degree of chain recession then a rhinoplasty is a very effective method to balance the facial proportions in the profile or side view.
+If you are unhappy with the appearance of a dorsal hump on the bridge of your nose and may also have a degree of chain recession then rhinoplasty is a very effective method to balance the facial proportions in the profile or side view.
 Some patients may have some submental fullness caused by excess deposits of fat and this can be effectively treated with submental liposuction using a MicroLipo technique.
 In cases of a receded chin, it may be beneficial to have chin implant surgery or chin filler for those who are not yet keen on having chin implants.
 If patients are happy with the appearance of their chin after chin filler, they can have the later insertion of a chin implant as a more permanent option.
 There are a number of different surgical techniques to reduce the dorsal hump leading to a natural-looking appearance.
 When used in combination with chin filler chin implant surgery or submental liposuction the resulting improvement in the profile view can be natural looking and yet be a dramatic improvement on the preoperative appearance.

 Will a rhinoplasty give me a nose identical to my favourite celebrity?

-Our surgeons would instead ask what you like best about your favourite celebrity’s nose, and what aspects of the size and shape of their nose you think look aesthetically appealing.
+Our surgeons would instead ask what you like best about your favourite celebrity’s nose, and what aspects of the size and shape of their nose look aesthetically appealing.
 You should also bear in mind what views of their nose you like best, whether in looking ahead view or a side view.
 The discussion, therefore, becomes much more individualised to you and about what would be the best surgical plan to achieve ideal results whilst at the same time maintaining a natural-looking appearance.

 Will rhinoplasty affect my ability to wear spectacles?